 The load tests of all workloads shows good results.
 Under high load scenario, increasing the number of servers is painless and without interruption of live traffic.
 Everything looks good.
 So I go ahead and flip the DNS switch again.
 We are now in production with the new Heroku based setup.

 Heroku has a very helpful "Metrics" view, which displays the number of 4xx and 5xx requests.
 That's a good first indicator when it comes to the number of failed requests.

-The automated alerts that Heroku sends out can be a bit out of place, but they are generally helpful and help avoid downtime, because at the slightest rise in failed requests, a notification is sent out, which can be used to take action (increase the number of servers, look for ways to optimize CPU/memory use, etc).
+The automated alerts that Heroku sends out can be a bit out of place, but they are generally helpful and help avoid downtime.
+At the slightest rise in failed requests, a notification is sent out, which can be used to take action: increase the number of servers, look for ways to optimize CPU/memory use, etc.

-Looking at Google Analytics performance metrics and Page Speed Insights also helped debunk some bugs.
+Looking at Google Analytics performance metrics and Page Speed Insights can also help debunk some bugs.

-- Moving from one server to a multi-server setup, which broke file based caching.
+- Moving from one server on AWS to load balanced Heroku breaks file based caching.

-The important lesson for me here, was that it took much longer than expected to iron out all of these bugs.
+I guess the main takeaway for me is that it takes much longer than expected to iron out all of these bugs.